 The first church was built in 1891 as a five function structure.
 It had all but the rectory in it.
 The convent, school, auditorium, church, and chapel were all in one building.
 The rectory was up the street a bit.

-By 1923, the church was left behind and a new one was built on Chestnut Street.
+By February 10 1923, the church was left behind and a new one was built on Chestnut Street.
 This one had a different building for each need.
 In 1917 the parish knew that it wanted to move so it purchased land on upper Chestnut Street.

 Perpetual Help Church started its own cemetery Notre Dame Cemetery in South Hadley in 1891.
 This cemetery also belongs to the Immaculate Conception Church.
 Perpetual Help started Immaculate Conception as a mission church.

 In April 1922 an architect was hired – Louis Caron.
 Then Louis LaFrance of Holyoke was hired as a general contractor.
 Caron designed the church after those that were found in rural villages of Quebec Province.
 These churches were made early in the colonial era of Quebec.
 He modeled this Perpetual Help Church after those.
 Notre Dame du Perpetuel Secours was dedicated in October of 1922.